MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagformcontactname-canonical-property.md

 api_type:
 - HeaderDef
 ms.assetid: 50cf1cac-c376-4bcd-9ede-8219b74ba200
-description: "Contains the name of a contact for information about a form."
+description: "Contains the name of a contact for information about a form.
+The contact typically contains the person responsible for maintaining the form."
 ---

 # PidTagFormContactName Canonical Property